lawrennd/old_talks/_deepnn/generalisation-and-neural-networks.md

  \mappingFunction(\inputVector; \mappingMatrix)  =  \mappingVector_4 ^\top\basisFunction\left(\mappingMatrix_3 \basisFunction\left(\mappingMatrix_2\basisFunction\left(\mappingMatrix_1 \inputVector\right)\right)\right)
 $$

 \notes{So, in this course there are two reasons for looking at the shallow model.
-Firstly, it is easier to introduce the concepts of regulariation in the linear model regime.
-Secondly, the matrix forms we see (objects like $\basisMatrix^\top \basisMatrix$) which represents the Hessian matrix for the linear model, appear in both models.}
+Firstly, it is easier to introduce the concepts of regularisation in the linear model regime.
+Secondly, the matrix forms we see, e.g. expressions like $\basisMatrix^\top \basisMatrix$, appear in both models.}

 \notes{For deep learning, we can no longer optimize the parameters of the model through solving a linear system[^quadratic].
 Instead, we need to turn to non-linear optimization algorithms.
 For deep learning, that's typically stochastic gradient descient.